 Owning a home is a financial decision, and discussing who will pay the mortgage and cover other expenses, including taxes, should be a priority.
 Even if the marital home is to be used as rental property, you and your ex should agree on which one of you is responsible for maintenance, property taxes and other related expenses.
 As a financial obligation and large liability, an agreement on how the home and its proceeds will be handled when it is eventually sold should also be discussed prior to reaffirming ownership.

 Maintaining joint ownership of a home after divorce is a big decision.
 It creates a financial obligation and liability between two individuals and should be handled wisely.
-By working with an experienced attorney, divorcing spouses may be able to reach an effective agreement for joint ownership that is in both spouses best interests.
+By working with an experienced family law attorney in Fort Worth, divorcing spouses may be able to reach an effective agreement for joint ownership that is in both spouses best interests.